MBODM/CharNameCopy/README.md

 Installation:

-Just download the newest release from GitHub and extract the folder in the zip file into your World of Warcraft Addons folder.
+Just download the latest release from GitHub and extract the folder in the zip file into your World of Warcraft Addons folder.

 Usage: